ampledata/cookbook-style-guide/README.md

   end
   ```

-  Justification:
+#### Justification

-  - Readers can quickly determine what weather the Resource will run, and on what conidtions it will run.
+  1. Readers can quickly determine what weather the Resource will run, and on what conidtions it will run.

-* Include conditionals within a Resource.
+### Include conditionals within a Resource.

   ```Ruby
   # Yes